Compare Providers

 A termination letter for workers who don’t fit into your corporate culture is generally set up the same way as any other termination letter.

-There are specific things that you need to cover in the letter, such as how the person will be paid their final check, how their benefits will change, how their vacation time will be doled out, etc.
+There are specific things that you need to cover in the letter, such as how the employee will be paid their final check, how their benefits will change, how their unused paid time off will be doled out, etc.

-Based on team performance over the last few [TIME FRAME], your employment with [COMPANY NAME] will terminate at the close of business on [DATE].”
+Based on your team performance challenges over the past [insert time frame], your employment with [Company Name] will terminate at the close of business on [Date].

-Remember, this is just a sample idea.
-You can make it more personal in the introduction.
-If you feel comfortable, you can say something like: “As you recall from our previous meetings, there are conflicts within some teams at our organization.”
-Or something along those lines.
+Remember, this is just a sample of what to say.
+You can always make it more personal in the introduction.
+If you feel comfortable, you can say something along these lines:

-As you can tell from our examples, this shouldn’t be the first time an employee has heard about this issue.
-You should do everything within your power to retain the person by attempting to solve the issue.
-Termination is generally a last resort measure when things aren’t – and will not – work out.
+Remember, this shouldn’t be the first time an employee has heard about this issue.
+You should have already done everything within your power to resolve the issue and retain the employee.
+Termination is generally a last-resort measure when nothing else has worked out.

 A Sample Termination Letter for ‘Not a Good Fit’ Employees: Part Two

-After you make a simple, to-the-point introduction, you should move on to what the employee needs to know about their pay and benefits.
+After you make a simple, straightforward introduction, your termination letter should move on to what the employee needs to know about their pay and benefits.

-This section is relatively easy because it doesn’t have to have any sort of extra component to it.
-If you have a proper RIF strategy, you should fully understand how pay and benefits work when an employee is offboarded.
+This section is relatively easy because it doesn’t need to have any extra components to it.
+If you have a proper RIF strategy in place, you should already fully understand how pay and benefits work when an employee is offboarded.

-All you need to do is list them out here in a way that is easy to understand.
-Remember, you will also be able to go over some of these things in the termination meeting in greater detail.
+All you need to do is list them out in your letter in a way that’s easy to understand.
+Remember, you will also be able to go over these things in greater detail in the termination meeting.

 This section can look something like this:

-“After your final day, you are entitled to the following company benefits, according to [COMPANY NAME]’s official policy:
+Following your final day of employment, you will be entitled to the following company benefits, according to [Company Name]’s official policy:

-This section all depends on what benefits your company offers.
-You may have more or less than what we have listed in our sample above.
-Make sure you go over all of the benefits you have and explain them in the simplest way possible.
+This section will depend on what benefits your company offers.
+You may provide more or less than what we’ve listed in our sample above.
+Make sure that you go over all of the benefits you are offering and explain them in the simplest way possible.

 A Sample Termination Letter for ‘Not a Good Fit’ Employees: Part Three

-The third and final section of the letter is by far the easiest.
-All you need to do is sign off the letter and provide a way for the person to reach out with any questions.
+The third and final section of your termination letter is by far the easiest.
+All you need to do is sign off the letter and provide a way for the employee to reach out with any questions.

 This section can look something like this: